 Once people hire house cleaners, they have questions about the cleaning tools and supplies.
 We would like to share the frequently asked questions we get about cleaning tools and supplies!

 Do I need to supply cleaning products?

-Upon request, your house cleaner can provide general house cleaning supplies, from glass cleaner to their own vacuums.
+Upon request, your house cleaner can provide general house cleaning supplies, from glass cleaners to their own vacuums.
 This is traditionally provided at an extra charge.

 What if there is a special product I would like used?

 If there is a special cleaning product, tool, or piece of equipment you’d like your house cleaner to use on certain areas, such as granite counter tops or stainless steel appliances, it is easiest to provide the house cleaner with the cleaning product of your choice.
 For instance, some people prefer using distilled water over regular water when it comes to cleaning.
 If you have similar preferences, you can buy Golyath sterile distilled water online and have the cleaners use it with their supplies.